General François Charles Jean Pierre Marie d'Avranges d'Haugeranville

 Pronunciation:

-The son of General d'Avranges d'Haugeranville and nephew of Marshal Berthier, François Charles Jean Pierre Marie d'Avranges d'Haugeranville followed in his father's footsteps in a military career.
-He joined the 5th Hussars in October of 1796 at age fourteen and served in the Army of the Rhine.
-In January of 1800 d'Avranges d'Haugeranville was commissioned as a sous-lieutenant in the 5th Hussars and he served in the Army of the Reserve.
-Next he joined the 12th Hussars and served in the Army of Italy.
+The son of General d'Avranges d'Haugeranville and a nephew of Marshal Berthier, François Charles Jean Pierre Marie d'Avranges d'Haugeranville followed in his father's footsteps by embarking on a military career.
+He joined the 5th Hussars in October of 1796 at age fourteen and he served with the Army of the Rhine from 1796 to 1798.
+In January of 1800 d'Avranges d'Haugeranville was commissioned as a sous-lieutenant in the 5th Hussars and he joined the Army of the Reserve.
+That August he joined the 12th Hussars and began serving in the Army of Italy.
 At the end of December of 1800 d'Avranges d'Haugeranville took part in a reconnaissance in advance of Bassano where he was wounded by a shot to the left hand.
-The following May he was named a lieutenant in the Chasseurs à Cheval of the Consular Guard, but then in 1802 he joined a dragoon regiment.
+The following May he was named a lieutenant in the Chasseurs à Cheval of the Consular Guard, but then in 1802 he joined the 21st Dragoons.
 In 1803 d'Avranges d'Haugeranville served as an aide-de-camp to his uncle Léopold Berthier and he served in the Army of Hanover in 1803 and 1804.

-After Napoleon's abdication and the restoration of the Bourbons in 1814, d'Avranges d'Haugeranville was named a lieutenant of the guards of corps of the king and a Knight of Saint Louis.
-When in 1815 Napoleon escaped from exile and resumed power, d'Avranges d'Haugeranville did not rally to Napoleon but instead followed the king to Ghent where he was made available to the king's Minister of War.
-He was officially appointed as commander of the military household of the king until the end of the Hundred Days.
+After Napoleon's abdication and the restoration of the Bourbons in 1814, d'Avranges d'Haugeranville was named a lieutenant of the guards of the king and a Knight of Saint Louis.
+When in 1815 Napoleon returned from exile and resumed power, d'Avranges d'Haugeranville did not rally to Napoleon but instead followed the king to Ghent where he was appointed commander of the military household of the king until the end of the Hundred Days.

 Bibliography